ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 ```

 Paste the following template. **Replace the `server_name` variables and ensure the `ssl_certificate` paths match where you saved your files in the previous step.
-Also change "yourdomain.com" string in line with your domain**.
+Also change "yourdomain.edu" string in line with your domain**.

 ```nginx
 #-------------- helpers --------------------------------------------------------